driftluo/tentacle/docs/introduction_en.md

 #### Custom protocol selection process

-The process of each protocol's opening is a handshake process as well, and the communication format is `flatbuffer`.
+The process of each protocol's opening is a handshake process as well, and the communication format is `molecule`.
 The structure is:

 ```
 table ProtocolInfo {